kurealnum/non-profit-link/README.md

 ## What database will you/are you using?

-SQLite.
-PostgreSQL (pronounced "post - gree - skew - l") in the future.
+PostgreSQL (pronounced "post - gree - skew - l")